HiPrune: Hierarchical Attention for Efficient Token Pruning in Vision-Language Models: Experiments

 \paragraph{Implementation Details.} We follow the default settings for each compared method as specified in their code repositories.
-In HiPrune, for both LLaVA-1.5-7B and LLaVA-Next-7B, we set $l=9$ and $\alpha=0.1$.
+In HiPrune, for both LLaVA-1.5-7B and LLaVA-NeXT-7B, we set $l=9$ and $\alpha=0.1$.
 For Qwen, we set $l=16$ and $\alpha=0.1$ since it has more layers in the vision encoder.
+We set $\beta=0.1$ for all the models when evaluating Hiprune++.
 Most of the evaluations are performed with the LMMs-Eval toolkit \cite{zhang2024lmmsevalrealitycheckevaluation}, and FLOPs are computed with the calflops package.
-All the experiments are conducted on one NVIDIA A100-PCIE (40G).
+All the experiments are conducted on one NVIDIA A100-PCIE (40G) unless otherwise specified.